 COVID-19 has caused colossal changes in the workplace.
 Employees are likely to be operating remotely or working altered rosters onsite.
-These adjustments, combined with the continuing health and fiscal implications of COVID-19, can have a significant impact on staff wellbeing.
+These adjustments, combined with the continuing health and fiscal implications of COVID-19, can significantly impact staff well-being.

 Due to quarantine and social distancing restrictions, many Australians, particularly those living in rural and remote areas of Australia, are suffering from psychological stresses.
-Economic problems and physical distancing laws are leading to higher levels of isolation, alcohol abuse, gambling, depression, family violence and anxiety.
+Economic problems and physical distancing laws lead to higher levels of isolation, alcohol abuse, gambling, depression, family violence and anxiety.

-There are a number of immediate steps that workplaces can take to safeguard their employees’ health and wellbeing.
+There are several immediate steps that workplaces can take to safeguard their employees’ health and wellbeing.
 Responding to the particular concerns of their employees, maintaining good lines of communication with team members, and looking out for changes in work output and behaviour should be top of mind for employers and managers.

 If this pandemic has taught us anything, it is that our health is our greatest asset.

-By undertaking wellness initiatives, businesses can not only support the health, performance and happiness of their employees but also boost profits, staff retention and productivity.
+By undertaking wellness initiatives, businesses can support the health, performance, and happiness of their employees and boost profits, staff retention, and productivity.

 Addressing wellbeing in the workplace should be a priority for companies that wish to thrive and prosper in a post-COVID-19 world.